 Anamay Tengse (अनामय टेंग्से)

 About meI am a research scholar in the School of Technology and Computer Science (STCS) at the Tata Institute of Fundamental Research (TIFR) located in Colaba, Mumbai.
-I am currently in my third year of PhD and my advisor is Ramprasad Saptharishi.
+I have been at TIFR since 2015 and I am currently working in algebraic circuit complexity with Ramprasad Saptharishi.

 - M.Tech. in Computer Science and Engineering from Indian Institute of Technology (IITB), Mumbai.

 - B.E. in Computer Engineering from Goa College of Engineering (GEC), Farmagudi, Goa.

 My current interests lie in arithmetic circuit complexity in particular; and extend to most parts of complexity theory and theoretical computer science that have a combinatorial or an algebraic flavour.